 Summons and Complaint in Unlawful Detainer

-Should the tenant remain delinquent in the rent or fails to cure the breach of the lease, if applicable, the landlord must continue with the Utah eviction process by filing and serving a Summons and Complaint in Unlawful Detainer.
+Should the tenant remain delinquent in the rent or fails to cure the breach of the lease, its time to move on to the next step.
+The landlord must continue with the Utah eviction process by filing and serving a Summons and Complaint in Unlawful Detainer.
 It must be filed in the District Court that has jurisdiction over the property.

 Once filed, it will be served by the sheriff or constable.
 The tenant has only 3-days to file a written Answer or face a default.
 The tenant could ask the court to extend the time for answering for good cause.
 If an Answer is filed, the tenant needs to include any affirmative defenses and counterclaims against the landlord.